 What Are the Health Benefits of Tomatoes When Cooked vs. Raw?

-Cooked tomatoes, however, have lower levels of vitamin C than raw tomatoes, so if you’re looking to increase your levels, you might be better off sticking with the raw.
+Cooked tomatoes, however, have lower levels of vitamin C than raw tomatoes, so if you’re looking to increase your levels, you might be better off sticking with raw.

-Whether you decide to eat them cooked or raw, it’s important to not to dilute the health benefits of tomatoes.
-If you’re buying tomato sauce or paste, choose a variety with no salt or sugar added—or better yet, cook your own sauce at home.
+Whether you decide to eat them cooked or raw, it’s important not to dilute the health benefits of tomatoes.
+If you’re buying tomato sauce or paste, choose a variety with no salt or sugar added—or better yet, make your own sauce at home.
 And if you’re eating your tomatoes raw, salt them sparingly and choose salad dressings that are low in calories and saturated fat.